lawrenceevalyn/THE-DISS/writing/DISSERTATION.md

 Computationally identify reprints in ECCO

-Take a random sample for which I attempt to locate size of print run

 Come up with a number that would be a "lot" of reprints vs "not a lot" (to gauge popularity generally)